What are Enzymes?

 There are two types of enyzmes that are responsible for digesting food:

 - Food Enzymes – These are enzymes that can be found in foods, specifically vegetables and fruits, e.g. papain (contained in papayas) and bromelain (found in pineapples).
-Since enzymes can easily be destroyed or made inactive by cooking, raw foods or those cooked only lightly contain a larger amount of active food enzymes.
+Since cooking can easily destroy enzymes or make them inactive, raw foods or those cooked only lightly contain a larger amount of active food enzymes.

-- Digestive Enzymes – These are enzymes that are produced internally by the pancreas, such as lipase, amylase, protease, and cellulase (dogs cannot produce cellulase).
+- Digestive Enzymes – These are enzymes produced internally by the pancreas, such as lipase, amylase, protease, and cellulase (dogs cannot produce cellulase).

 Each enzyme is relatively specific for its activity: